flodolo/fluent-migrations/README.md

   specified level of completion in Pontoon.
 This is used to work around the current [Firefox fallback system](https://bugzilla.mozilla.org/show_bug.cgi?id=1464156), where a missing file in the bundle causes everything to fall back to English.
+To run this command before the actual patch lands in `mozilla-central`, temporarily create the file in the local quarantine clone (e.g. `touch path/to/file.ftl`), run the script, and then remove the file.
 * `remove_obsolete_files.py`: removes obsolete files from locales.
 By default, `.ftl` files are ignored, given the fallback issue.
 To clean up `.ftl` files, you can add `.ftl` to the list `supported_formats`, then run